Larry Wright (street drummer)

 He has played since he was five years old, and met his wife while playing in the New York City Subway.

+In 1990, at age fifteen, Wright performed a New Year’s Eve concert with John Lurie in Germany.

 His favorite drummers are Eyeon, Tito Puente, Max Roach, and Buddy Rich.
 He and his wife can typically be found at the Union Square, Penn Station, Port Authority, and 59th and Lexington subway stations.

 A more recent interview with Larry and his wife Sonia appears in Issue Four of The Drummer's Journal.